Nelson Rockefeller: Commission on Critical Choices for Americans

 In 1973, Rockefeller worked with former Delaware Governor Russell W. Peterson to establish the Commission on Critical Choices for Americans.
-The Commission was a private study project on national and international policy similar to the Special Studies Project he led 15 years earlier.
+The commission was a private study project on national and international policy similar to the Special Studies Project he led 15 years earlier.
 It was made up of a nationally representative, bipartisan group of 42 prominent Americans drawn from far-ranging fields of interest who served on a voluntary basis.
 Members included the majority and minority leaders of both houses of Congress.
-The Commission gathered information and insights to better understand the problems facing America, and to present to the American public the "critical choices" to be made in facing those problems.

 Rockefeller resigned as New York's governor in December 1973 in order to devote himself full-time to the commission's work as its chairman.
 He continued in that position after being sworn in as vice president, serving until February 28, 1975.

 Conservation

 Consistent with his personal interest in design and planning, Rockefeller began expansion of the New York State Parks system and improvement of park facilities.
-He persuaded voters to approve three major bond acts to raise more than $300 million for acquisition of park and forest preserve land and he built or started 55 new state parks.
-Rockefeller initiated studies of environmental issues, such as loss of agricultural land through development—an issue now characterized as "sprawl."
+He persuaded voters to approve three major bond acts to raise more than $300 million for acquisition of park and forest preserve land, and he built or started 55 new state parks.
+Rockefeller initiated studies of environmental issues, such as loss of agricultural land through development—an issue now characterized as "sprawl".
 In September 1968, Rockefeller appointed the Temporary Study Commission on the Future of the Adirondacks.
 This led to his introduction to the Legislature in 1971 of a bill to create the controversial Adirondack Park Agency, which was designed to protect the Adirondack State Park from encroaching development.
-Also, he launched the Pure Waters Program, the first state bond issue to end water pollution; created the Department of Environmental Conservation; banned DDT and other pesticides; and established the Office of Parks and Recreation.
+He also launched the Pure Waters Program, the first state bond issue to end water pollution; created the Department of Environmental Conservation; banned DDT and other pesticides; and established the Office of Parks and Recreation.

 Crime

 During his 15 years as governor, Rockefeller doubled the size of the state police, established the New York State Police Academy, adopted the "stop and frisk" and "no-knock" laws to strengthen police powers, and authorized 228 additional state judgeships to reduce court congestion.
 New York was the last state to have a mandatory death penalty for premeditated first degree murder.
-In 1963 Rockefeller signed legislation abandoning that and establishing a two-stage trial for murder cases with punishment determined in the second stage.
+In 1963, Rockefeller signed legislation abandoning that and establishing a two-stage trial for murder cases with punishment determined in the second stage.
 Rockefeller was a supporter of capital punishment and oversaw 14 executions by electrocution as governor.
-The last execution, of Eddie Mays in 1963, remains to date the last execution in New York and was the last execution before Furman v.
+The last execution, that of Eddie Mays in 1963, remains to date the last execution in New York and was the last execution before Furman v.
 Georgia in the Northeast.
-However, despite his personal support for capital punishment, Rockefeller signed a bill in 1965 to abolish the death penalty except in cases involving the murder of police officers.
+Despite his personal support for capital punishment, Rockefeller signed a bill in 1965 to abolish the death penalty except in cases involving the murder of police officers.
 Rockefeller was also a supporter of the "law and order" platform.